 Handle fish carefully when releasing.
 Support their weight horizontally, keep them in water when possible, and revive tired fish before letting go.
 Circle hooks and crimped barbs speed release and improve survival.

 Respect slot limits designed to protect spawning fish.
-The big bulls you release today contribute countless offspring to future generations of fishing.
+The big bulls you release today contribute offspring to future generations of fishing.

-Putting It Together
+Putting It All Together